rudibakaal/Diagnosing-Inflammatory-Disease-with-Machine-Learning/README.md

 # Diagnosing-Inflammatory-Disease-with-Machine-Learning

 ## Motivation
-A binary classification neural network for diagnosing the presence of cystitis based on medical data.
+A binary classification neural network for diagnosing cystitis based on medical data.

 The data was created by a medical expert as a dataset to test the expert system, which will perform the presumptive diagnosis of two diseases of the urinary system.[1].